skyfielders/python-skyfield/skyfield/documentation/earth-satellites.rst

     Loaded 60 satellites

-If you want to operate on every satellite in the list, simply loop over it.
+If you want to operate on every satellite in the list, simply loop over the list with a ``for`` loop.
-To instead select individual satellites by name or number, build lookup dictionaries using Python’s dictionary comprehension syntax:
+If you instead want to be able to select individual satellites by name or number, try building a lookup dictionary using Python’s dictionary comprehension syntax:

 .. testcode::